-Social media accounts can become your primary lead generators.
+Social media accounts can become the primary lead generators.
 With good quality interesting posts, you can drive traffic to your website or blog.
 By concentrating on content generation, you can increase brand awareness which in turn would generate leads.
 You can then use your social media to convert leads into prospects and prospects into customers.

 How to use Social Media?

-Now that we have (hopefully) underlined the importance of social media to you, we will concentrate on the how.
+Now that we have (hopefully) underlined the importance of social media to you, we will concentrate on how.
 Here is how you can use your social media accounts to help ensure that your startup doesn’t shudder and die, rather soar into the sky like a hawk.

 Before you launch your media marketing campaign, you need a strategy that will drive your focus, keep you on track, and help you select the right channels.
 Begin by deciding what kind of image you want to portray; it is best if your online image is aligned with your company culture.

 For example, is your company known for humor?
 Does it have a more relaxed, easy going feel or do you rather come across as conscientious, with a straightforward, classic approach.
 However or whichever way you define yourself, stick to it.
 Consumers prefer consistency and can generally sense when businesses are not being true to their image.